-SWITCH (Embracing Active Travel for Health) was a project that used information and communication technologies (ICT) and personalized travel planning advice to encourage people in a period of life change to switch from short car journeys to more walking and cycling.
-The project supported cities in developing and implementing local campaigns to reduce motorized traffic and CO2 levels.
+SWITCH - Embracing Active Travel for Health - was a project that used information and communication technologies (ICT) and personalized travel planning advice to encourage people in a period of life change to switch from short car journeys to more walking and cycling.

-SWITCH stands for a personalised travel planning process; addressing people at points of change in their life to change their travel behavior by substituting short car trips with active travel choices like walking and cycling.
-In addition to positive environmental effects, people individually and communities as a whole, can benefit from positive health improvements.
+The project stands for a personalised travel planning process; addressing people at points of change in their life to change their travel behaviour by substituting short car trips with active travel choices like walking and cycling.
+In addition to positive environmental effects, people individually and communities as a whole can benefit from positive health improvements.

-The SWITCH project aimed to bridge the gap between potential and current mobility behavior.
-It brought together five experienced cities Antwerp, Gdansk, London, Donostia- San Sebastián and Vienna, which combined and locally adapted approaches and developed them into their SWITCH campaigns.
+The SWITCH project aimed to bridge the gap between potential and current mobility behaviour.
+It brought together five experienced cities Antwerp, Gdansk, London, Donostia-San Sebastián and Vienna, which combined and locally adapted approaches and developed them into their SWITCH campaigns.

-SWITCH’s innovation came from the combination of tried and tested behavior changes approaches and their application to specific target groups on a large scale.
-The added value of SWITCH lay in the combination of a common strategy based on experiences and locally-adapted campaigns.
-Hence, SWITCH was based on personalized travel planning using arguments for public health and mobility campaigning, and the use of one or more ICT solution as well as local approaches.
-This mix intended to carefully address the needs of the target groups.
+The project’s innovation came from the combination of tried and tested behaviour change approaches and their application to specific target groups on a large scale.
+The added value of SWITCH lay in the combination of a common strategy based on experiences and locally adapted campaigns.
+Hence, the project was based on personalized travel planning using arguments for public health and mobility campaigning, and the use of one or more ICT solutions as well as local approaches.
+This mix is intended to carefully address the needs of the target groups.
 All SWITCH campaigns were applied to people in a period of life change.

-The personalized approach was supported by the application of information and communication technologies for motivation, gaming and behavioral change measurement.
+The personalized approach was supported by the application of information and communication technologies for motivation, gaming and behavioural change measurement.

 SWITCH Final report